 X-rays often are used to evaluate digestive problems.

-Standard x-rays (plain x-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
-In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more ) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity.
+Standard x-rays (plain x-rays X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more ) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity.
 They can also show significant enlargement of the liver, kidneys, and spleen.

 Standard x-rays do not require any special preparation.

 X-ray studies using barium often provide more information than standard x-rays.

 X-rays are taken after a person swallows barium in a flavored liquid mixture or as barium-coated food.
 The barium looks white on x-rays and outlines the digestive tract, showing the contours and lining of the esophagus (the hollow tube that leads from the throat to the stomach), stomach, and small intestine.
 Barium may collect in abnormal areas, showing ulcers, tumors, blockages, and erosions and enlarged, dilated esophageal veins.